adamarla/find-political-donors/README.md

 them for reports.

-The raw input is read in using a fixed size buffer and only the information required to calculate medians and product the reports is kept in memory.
+The raw input is read in using a fixed size buffer and only the information required to calculate medians and produce the reports is kept in memory.

 Dependencies -